clintjedwards/gofer/website/docs/server-configuration/overview.md

 You can find the most recent releases of Gofer on the [github releases page.](https://github.com/clintjedwards/gofer/releases).

-Simply use whatever configuration management system you're most familiar with to place the binary on your chosen VPS and run it.
+Simply use whatever configuration management system you're most familiar with to place the binary on your chosen VPS and manage it.
+You can find a quick and dirty `wget` command to pull the latest version in the [getting started documentation.](../getting-started/installing-gofer.md)

-A simple systemd service file setup to run Gofer is show below:
+As an example a simple systemd service file setup to run Gofer is show below:

 #### Example systemd service file